Menu

 What’s the Difference Between Grants, Scholarships, and Loans?

-Getting ready for college is more than preparing your book smarts; it’s making sure your money is right, too.
-If you aren’t paying attention, you could take out massive student loans, falling into major debt long before you start your career.
-That’s why you need to know how a student loan is different from a scholarship.
-And how to maximize your free money before moving onto borrowed options.
+Getting ready for university is more than preparing academically; it’s about understanding the financial landscape, too.
+If you aren’t paying attention, you could find yourself going through a confusing application process, inadvertently racking up fees, and end up taking out massive student loans, falling into major debt long before you start your career.
+That’s why you need to know the fundamental differences, such as how a student loan is different from a scholarship.

-Before you head off to school, make sure you know what the difference is between grants, scholarships, and loans.
+Before you head off to school, make sure you comprehend the distinctions between grants, scholarships, loans, and their respective application processes, including the payment terms and associated fees.

-Scholarships and grants have one major thing in common: they’re both types of free money you don’t have to pay back.
-The more free money you get, the less you need to pay back after you graduate.
-You could fund your entire education through grants and scholarships.
+Scholarships and grants have one common point: both are types of free money that you don’t have to pay back.
+The more money, the less your final academic bills will be, lessening the need for payment after you graduate.
+With due diligence, you could fund your entire university education through grants and scholarships.

 Grants

-Grants are awards for free money based on need.
+Grants are awards for free money based on need, offered by various sponsors.
 You can win grant money for just about anything, including:

 • Socioeconomic background